 The health and vigour of these organisations is not matched by the facilities within which they operate.
 Many of these buildings are in poor shape: they no longer meet legislative requirements for health and safety or their members' own needs.
-At the same time, demand is growing, as new organisations form, existing groups expand and evolve, and the increasing diversity of our city's demography brings new opportunities for cultural expression.
+At the same time, demand is growing, as new organisations form and existing groups expand and evolve.

 A new multi-use community arts centre will enable existing and emerging groups to grow, facilitate better interaction between user groups, and enable one-off and short-term usage to take place on site.
-With fully accessible and flexible spaces and provision of secure storage, the venue will make it possible for multiple user groups to share meeting rooms and activity spaces, maximising the centre's use by the community.
-The venue may also be designed to include studio spaces available for individual practice, facilitating professional practice and residencies, and promoting exchange between individuals and community organisations.
+With flexible spaces and provision of lock-up storage, the venue will make it possible for multiple user groups to share meeting and spaces, maximising the centre's use by the community.